-In general, there has been a dearth of research conducted regarding the efficacy of staff support and intervention programs in emergency services.
-Emergency service workers are vital people who provide an extraordinary service to the community at local, national and global levels.
+In general, there has been very little rigorous research conducted regarding the efficacy of staff support and intervention programs in emergency services.
+Emergency service workers are a vital people who provide an extraordinary service to the community at local, national and global levels.
 Just like the broader community, emergency service workers experience events that can be perceived as stressful and traumatic and just like the broader population, most are resilient to the difficulties they face.
 Many also perceive these difficulties as a means by which their lives can become richer, fuller, and more meaningful.
-It is an organizational responsibility to foster and facilitate these positive perspectives and build on the resilience that is inherent in us all; especially in those who have self-selected for an occupation that they are well aware will be filled with challenges and hence, provide them with a platform which can help them to enhance their positive well-being (Shakespeare-Finch, Smith &Obst, 2006).
+It is an organizational responsibility to foster and facilitate these positive perspectives and build on the resilience that is inherent in us all; especially in those who have self-selected for an occupation that they are well aware will be filled with challenges and hence, provide them with a platform which can help them to enhance their positive well being (Shakespeare-Finch, Smith, & Obst, 2006).

-The field of medicine is a high risk profession so majority of the studies done in context of doctors and nurses mostly illustrate the adverse, stressful and possible risk factors that might hinder the performance of the doctors and nurses.
-Most health professionals have problems dealing with difficult patients, accidents on the job, and other hazards.
+The field of medicine is a high risk profession so majority of the studies done in context of doctors and nurses mostly illicit the adverse, stressful and possible risk factors that might hinder the performance of the doctors and nurses.
+Most health professionals have problems dealing with difficult patients, accidents on the job, and other hazards have shortened the careers of many practitioners.
 The extent to which they experience stress turns into poor performance in terms of quality of patient care.
 Personality traits are often thought to affect the stress that a person perceives.
 Specific types of personalities seem to be more susceptible to the effects of stress than others.
 Job performance is associated with different levels of stress.
-The aim of the present study was to investigate that how resiliently and hardily the doctors and nurses respond to the stress they face in the most critical units of the hospital i.e. ICU and casualties where continuous traumatic and distressing situations take place.
+The aim of the present study was to investigate that how resiliently and hardily the doctors and nurses respond to the stress they face in the most critical units of the hospital i.e. ICU and casualties where continuous traumatic and distressing situations have to faced by the doctors and nurses.

-The present study aims to investigate resilience and hardiness in medical doctors and nurses working in casualties and ICU.
+The present study aimed to investigate resilience and hardiness in medical doctors and nurses working in casualties and ICU.
 The research is based on the previous theoretical work that was investigated by different researchers on hardiness and resilience.
 The objective of this study is to measure the level of resilience and hardiness in medical doctors and nurses working in emergencies and intense care units of different hospitals of Lahore district.
-Due to the relatively high level of exposure to potential stress and trauma in the departments mentioned above, the people working there may face hindrances or problems in their level of performance.
-The continuous stress may weaken the power to control, ability to endure stressful circumstances, strength, and boldness of the staff working in emergency units.
-Resilience and hardiness is measured to observe and interpret whether the doctors work more resiliently and hardily or the nurses.
-In the previous researches resilience had been measured in accordance with personality characteristics such as hope, self-efficacy, self-control, coping and competence.
+Due to the relatively high level of exposure to potential stress and trauma in the above mentioned departments, the people working there may face hindrances or problems in their level of performance.
+The continuous stress may weaken the strength, boldness, power to control and ability to endure to the stressful circumstances, of the staff working in emergency units.
+Resilience and hardiness is being measured to see and interpret that whether doctors or the nurses work more resiliently and hardily.
+In the previous researches resilience had been measured in accordance with personality characteristics like hope, self efficacy, self control, coping and competence.